 The ASEAN+3 Finance Ministers and Central Bank Governors, at their meeting (AFMGM+3) in May 2018, requested the Deputies to further discuss and review the future direction of the CMIM from a medium- to long-term perspective, including the issue of local currency contribution to the CMIM.
-Based on members' discussion.
-With the support of AMRO's collaborative research, the following general guidance for local currency contribution to the CMIM has been agreed upon:
+Based on members' discussion, and with the support of AMRO's collaborative research, the following general guidance for local currency contribution to the CMIM has been agreed upon:

-- 1. In the context of growing uncertainty and a challenging external environment, particularly the growing demand for local currency usage in cross-border transactions in the region, increased mutual agreements on initiatives relating to the promotion of local currency usage and a greater role for local currencies as reserve currency, local currency contributions to the CMIM may be one enhancement option.
-It would be in addition to existing modalities and provide more funding options for members to enhance financial stability, while taking into consideration possible unintended effects. - 2.
-The eligibility of currencies for contribution to the CMIM, as well as the possible size of local currency contributions to the CMIM, should be addressed using criteria or scenarios that will be agreed upon by CMIM members in the future. - 3.
-Considering that the extent of cross-border local currency usage and the need for local currency CMIM liquidity support among members differ, local currency contributions to the CMIM should be demand-driven, and be designed and implemented on a voluntary basis for both Arrangement Requesting Parties (ARPs) and Arrangement Providing Parties (APPs). - 4.
-Local currency contributions to the CMIM should follow a gradual approach and its modality will be further explored through further studies on the matter. - 5.
-When a local currency contribution to the CMIM is made, an appropriate interest rate in the money market or bond market of the APPs should be applied to the benchmark of funding costs.
-The exchange rate will be agreed upon bilaterally based on the direct quotation between the two currencies or cross rate in relevant markets. - 6.
-When a local currency contribution to the CMIM is made, both APPs and ARPs should ensure smooth and safe fund transfers, in accordance with domestic rules and regulations, and that the scheme is operationally feasible.
+1. In the context of growing uncertainty and a challenging external environment, particularly the growing demand for local currency usage in cross-border transactions in the region, increased mutual agreements on initiatives relating to the promotion of local currency usage and a greater role for local currencies as reserve currency, local currency contribution to the CMIM can be one option to enhance the CMIM.
+This would be in addition to existing modalities.
+This will provide more funding options for members to enhance financial stability, while taking into consideration possible unintended effects.

+2. The eligibility of currencies for contribution to the CMIM, as well as the possible size of local currency contribution to the CMIM, should be addressed using criteria or scenarios that will be agreed upon by CMIM members in the future.

+3. Considering that the extent of cross-border local currency usage and the need for local currency CMIM liquidity support among members differ, local currency contribution to the CMIM should be demand-driven and be designed and implemented on a voluntary basis for both Arrangement Requesting Parties (ARPs) and Arrangement Providing Parties (APPs).

+4. Local currency contribution to the CMIM could follow a gradual approach and its modality will be further explored through further studies on the matter.

+5. When local currency contribution to the CMIM is made, an appropriate interest rate in the money market or bond market of the APPs should be applied to the benchmark of fund costs.
+The exchange rate will be agreed upon bilaterally based on the direct quotation between the two currencies or cross rate in relevant markets.

+6. When local currency contribution to the CMIM is made, both APPs and ARPs should ensure the smooth and safe fund transfers, in accordance with domestic rules and regulations, and that the scheme is operationally feasible.